 This is a good question!
 All throughout the greater Atlanta area we see homes with mixed ventilation types.
 To find out more, read our article Can I Mix Different Roof Vent Types?

-For most, summer signifies more time outside; ice cream, time with the kids, baseball, a return to the golf course and trips to the pool, but it also means the return of unrelenting heat.
-That’s why most homes are shielded by attic insulation, but if your attic isn’t vented then you are making your air conditioner and insulation work harder than necessary.
-After taking into account the sad fact that most Atlanta homes are under insulated, the strain hot temperatures place on AC units is severe.
+For most, summer signifies more time outside; ice cream, baseball, a return to the golf course, but it also means the return of unrelenting heat.
+That’s why most homes are shielded by attic insulation.
+However, if your attic isn’t vented, then you are making your air conditioner work harder than necessary.

-By installing a well-designed combination of soffit vents (intake) and roof vents (exhaust), fresh air can circulate through your attic and heated air can effectively escape.
-This will lower the burden on your air conditioner, insulation and your power bill.
+By installing a combination of soffit vents and exhaust vents, fresh air can circulate through your attic.
+In addition, heated air can effectively escape.
+As a result, this will lower the burden on your air conditioner, insulation and your power bill.

-In fact, the importance of cooling your attic in the winter has less to do with comfort or utilities, but everything to do with removing harmful moisture from your attic and preventing water damage to your home.
-The goal is to keep the air temperature below your roof deck, or inside your attic, as close as possible to the temperature above it, or outside of your home.
+In fact, the importance of cooling your attic in the winter has less to do with comfort or utilities.
+Instead, it focuses on removing harmful moisture from your attic and preventing water damage to your home.
+The goal is to keep the air temperature inside your attic, as close as possible to the temperature outside of your home.